CRM Project Failure: Why it happens and how you can avoid it17 Jan 2022

 - The Change Management process isn’t managed.
 Change across any business unit is tough, with different people responding to change in very different ways.
 Sowing the seed of change early can aid the overall process.

-So, how to overcome this?
 Firstly, keep the authority within the project.
 This ensures there is clear and communicated buy-in from all levels as well as communicating the bigger picture objectives.

 Alongside this, involve as many people in the process as possible.
 Not only are you going to gain value insight from all levels of your business, you’re going to promote ownership of the end result.